 There’s no denying that a compact 5.1 receiver can fill your media room with rich sound.
 In a way, they allow you to bring the thrill of the movies to your own home too, and they can be great for listening to music.

 But with so many options out there, how do you choose?
-In this guide, we’ll look at seven of the best small 5.1 receivers available.
+In this guide, we’ll look at some of the best small 5.1 receivers available.

 Sony STRDH590 5.2 Multi-Channel 4k HDR AV Receiver With Bluetooth